-- IUPUI has received numerous awards for community service, including being named a "Savior of our Cities" and receiving the President's Higher Education Community Service Award for Excellence in General Community Service.
+- IUPUI was named a "Savior of our Cities" and received the President's Higher Education Community Service Award for Excellence in General Community Service.

 - IUPUI has top-ranked programs in schools such as Nursing, Public and Environmental Affairs, Business, and Law.

 - Average student/faculty ratio is 19:1.